tu-delft-library/il-master-thesis-guide/book/4b-summarise.md

 ## Step 1: Identify Basic Components
 A summary of a text helps you to process the source, as well as being able to relocate it later.
 There are many ways you can approach summarising a source, but there are elements you should always include:

-- Biographical information.
+- Bibliographical information.
 For example, author, publication, year.
 All the details you need to include to relocate the source later in your project.
 - Topic / Research Question
 - Methods used
 - Main results